Signum-Gordon spectral mass from nonlinear Fourier mode mixing

-Furthermore, representing the V-shaped potential through a finite (yet arbitrarily extendable) harmonic decomposition provides a novel regularization of its non-analytic structure.
-Although increasing the number of terms leads to a larger coefficient of the quadratic contribution, the rapidly growing and alternating higher-order terms efficiently compensate this growth, preserving an essentially unit slope away from the origin within a chosen convergence radius.
-The resulting potential therefore localizes infinite curvature at the origin while maintaining vanishing curvature elsewhere, closely mimicking the absolute value interaction.
-The model can thus be formulated in the functional integral as a Gaussian reference measure dressed by a local non-Gaussian weight, in accordance with standard treatments of interacting scalar field theories.
+Finally, representing the V-shaped potential through a finite harmonic decomposition provides a novel regularization of its non-analytic structure.
+By utilizing rapidly growing and alternating higher-order terms to compensate for the quadratic contribution, the resulting potential localizes infinite curvature at the origin while maintaining vanishing curvature elsewhere.
+This mimics the absolute value interaction and allows the model to be formulated in the functional integral as a Gaussian reference measure dressed by a local non-Gaussian weight, aligning with standard treatments of interacting scalar field theories.